A DUI can put your California nursing license and hard work at risk.

 - What are the outcomes I can expect for my case?

 - Will the attorney I hire handle my case personally?

 - Do you charge a flat fee or an hourly fee?

 We are here to help.

-If you are a Registered Nurse who has been arrested for a DUI, it is imperative to enlist the assistance of an experienced DUI and licensing attorney immediately.
-The Law Offices of Lucy S. McAllister are here to help.
+If you are a Registered Nurse who has been arrested for a DUI, it is imperative to enlist the assistance of an experienced licensing attorney immediately.
+The Law Office of Lucy S. McAllister is ready to assist.
 We have a background in criminal and professional licensing law and understand the unique legal complexities facing RN’s.
-We have the knowledge and experience to craft a comprehensive strategy and are dedicated to navigating your specific case from the DUI through the disclosure and disciplinary process to best defend your professional interests.
+Plus, we have the knowledge and experience to craft a comprehensive strategy and are dedicated to navigating your specific case from the DUI through the disclosure and disciplinary process to best defend your professional interests.

 The Law Offices of Lucy S. McAllister have successfully represented a wide range of California licensed professionals including nurses, physicians, pharmacists, and mental health practitioners.
 We are experienced in handling all types of licensing issues.
 Let us help you protect your professional license, your reputation, and your livelihood.